-Building on this success with UFT, research was advanced to pursue a new drug with stronger efficacy and fewer side effects.
+Building on this success with UFT, research was advanced to pursue a new drug with even stronger efﬁcacy.
 The result was the discovery of gimeracil, which prolongs the blood concentration of 5-FU further than uracil, and oteracil potassium, which reduces side-effect damage to the gastrointestinal tract.
 These two new compounds were compounded with Futraful as the principal component to create TS-1.
-TS-1 demonstrated a high response rate of 46.5% in a clinical trial in patients with metastatic gastric cancer and was accordingly given a priority review by the Ministry of Health, Labor and Welfare.
+TS-1 demonstrated a high response rate in a clinical trial in patients with metastatic gastric cancer and was accordingly given a priority review by Japanʼs Ministry of Health, Labour and Welfare (Ministry of Health and Welfare at the time).
 The product was approved and launched in 1999.

 Similar to UFT, TS-1 has also shown its efﬁcacy against various cancers and has been introduced in global medical journals including the NEJM.
-A body of evidence has been built up for TS-1, mainly for gastric cancer, followed by cancers such as colorectal cancer, lung cancer, and pancreatic cancer.
+A body of evidence has been built up for TS-1, mainly for gastric cancer, followed by cancers such as colorectal cancer, lung cancer, pancreatic cancer, breast cancer, and head and neck cancer.
 TS-1 is described in various guidelines and is contributing to cancer treatment.
-Even now many medical and research institutions are reporting excellent clinical results for TS-1 in numerous medical journals, broadening its possibilities together with the evolution of cancer treatment.
+Even now many medical and research institutions are reporting excellent clinical results in numerous medical journals, broadening TS-1ʼs possibilities as cancer treatment continues to evolve.

 *1: As of January 2017.
 Taiho Pharmaceutical holds the development and marketing rights in Japan

 Aloxi I.V. injection 0.75mg and Abraxane I.V. infusion 100mg launched in Japan